-- On April 28, 2019
+- On April 28, 2023

-In actual fact, the answer that’s the most important to note down may not even need to hit your wallet hard at all.
+Actually, the answer that’s the most important to note down may not even need to hit your wallet hard at all.
 Essentially, there are three main ways to incorporate music into your big event (unless you count getting Uncle Marty to sing, that makes four).

 How many pineapples will your music options cost you?